hdShang/arxiv-daily/docs/cs-LG/2025-08-19/papers/250813532v2-muflex-a-scalable-physics-based-platform-for-multi-building-flexibil.md

 ---
 layout: default
-title: MuFlex: A Scalable, Physics-based Platform for Multi-Building Flexibility Analysis and Coordination
+title: "MuFlex: A Scalable, Physics-based Platform for Multi-Building Flexibility Analysis and Coordination"
 ---

 # MuFlex: A Scalable, Physics-based Platform for Multi-Building Flexibility Analysis and Coordination